JuanCam/Tournament-Planner--Project2/README.md

 -This is a database for a simple tournament system (swiss tournament system) -The database system is PostgreSQL
--Importat, you first must create a databse named tournament (CREATE DATABASE tournament).
+-Important!, you first must create a database named tournament (CREATE DATABASE tournament) then import the tournament.sql file into PostgreSQL (\i tournament.sql).
 -If you want to test the database you can run the tournament_test.py.
 -Once you ran it you can see if the database is ok and if the queries for a swiss tournament system are working fine